 Radio-controlled clocks and alarm clocks in Germany receive the exact time from the time signal transmitter DCF-77 near Frankfurt/Main.
 They do not constantly update the time signal for energy-saving reasons.
 Most have a fixed time, at which they synchronize themselves with the atomic clock.

 If devices do not change, it is usually due to reception problems, which can be caused by radio interference or low battery power.
 It is also possible that the automatic nightly update was made too early.
 If this time is before the time change (e.g. 1 am), the radio-controlled clock or alarm clock does not yet notice the changeover and only changes over the next day (at 1 am).

 Important to know: If an update was not successful during the night, the correction attempt will not follow until the following night.

 With some radio-controlled devices, the synchronization can be triggered manually.
 Here a look into the operating instructions helps.
 Or you can restart by removing the battery(ies) and then reinserting them.
 On this occasion, it is a good idea to check the charge level of the batteries.

 How do I prepare for the time change?

 On Monday at the latest, we will feel the time change when the alarm goes off.
-While as many workers as possible are expected to retreat to the home office in the current Coronavirus pandemic, not everyone can start the day later.
+While some workers can retreat to the home office, not everyone can start the day later.
 Many have to get up early because they work tirelessly these days to take care of our health, safety, and supplies.
 Problems falling asleep and staying asleep, tiredness, dissatisfaction, and sometimes loss of appetite all come as a result.